 PFLAG Charlotte envisions a world where diversity is celebrated and all people are respected, valued, and affirmed inclusive of their sexual orientation, gender identity, and gender expression.

 To support families, allies and people who are LGBTQ+, to educate ourselves and others about challenges facing LGBTQ+ individuals, and to advocate in our communities for a more equitable future for all.

 PFLAG Charlotte is a registered 501(c)(3).
 Our Tax ID is 58-1760960.

-Showing up at our first PFLAG meeting years ago, my husband and I had no idea what to expect.
-What we found was a group of parents sharing their experiences of supporting, loving, and advocating for their LGBTQ+ loved ones.
-PFLAG met us where we were, and walked with us every step of the way.
+Showing up at my first PFLAG meeting years ago, I had no idea what to expect.
+What I found was a group of parents sharing their experiences of supporting, loving, and advocating for their LGBTQ+ loved ones.
+PFLAG met me and my family where we were, and walked with us every step of the way.
 I have experienced firsthand the power of PFLAG.
 What a gift to be able to do the same for others.